Distancing (psychology): Language development

 Distancing in the context of language development is the increase in “qualitative” dissimilarity between the referenced object (known as the "referent") and the way by which it is referenced (vehicle).
 For example, an apple would be the referent and the way in which this object is communicated either through sounds or words would be the vehicle of representation.
 All young children initially imitate any sounds they hear and then begin to use some of these sounds to express their needs.
 As they designate a sound to a need there is a “shift in function” from imitation to depicted imitation, indicating the shift from a random sound to a sound associated with a need.
 As a result of depicted imitation, a slight distance occurs between the sounds uttered and the event they represent.
 This is known as naturalistic onomatopoeic depiction.

 As the distance between the referent and vehicle grows, children transition from speaking a “baby” language to standard language.
-This transition occurs in two directions, in distancing the referent from the vehicle and vehicle from the referent.
+This transition occurs in two directions, in distancing the referent from the vehicle and the vehicle from the referent.
 As the distance between the referent and vehicle grows there is a decrease in concreteness between the referent and the vehicle.
 For example, a sound that has come to represent a particular cat would then be applied to all cats.